Best Steelhead Fly Reels Of 2023: Recommended By Guides

 Best Fly Lines For Steelhead

-Once you get that nice new steelhead fly reel you are going to need a good fly line that is suitable for steelhead fishing.
+Once you get that nice new steelhead fly reel, you will need a good fly line suitable for steelhead fishing.
 You will also need a good 20 or 30-pound backing that can handle 300-foot steelhead runs.
 See my picks for the best fly lines for steelhead.

 The Best Steelhead Fly Reels

-There are a lot of good steelhead fly reels that would be good for fishing steelhead and we can’t cover them all on this page, but we can cover some of the best steelhead fly reels my guides have used and what other guides use and recommended to their clients.
+There are a lot of good steelhead fly reels that would be good for fishing steelhead.
+I cover some of the best fly reels my guides and I are using, as well as the fly reels that other guides use and recommend to their clients.

-The simple answer is No, you do not need a very expensive reel.
-What you will get with the more expensive fly reels are better quality and better build, lighter weight, they are usually more durable so they will last longer, and you will get a better drag system.
+The simple answer is No. You do not need a very expensive reel.
+The more expensive fly reels are usually of better quality, better build, and lighter weight.
+They are usually more durable, so they will last longer, and they have a better drag system.

 These are all a bonus when fishing big fish like steelhead.
-Most of my steelhead reels are in the $200 to $400.00 which is what I would consider a mid-range reel and these types of reels last a long time and can land hundreds of steelhead a year.
+Most of my steelhead reels are in the $200 to $400.00 range, which I consider a mid-range reel.
+These types of reels last a long time and can land hundreds of steelheads a year.

 Orvis Clearwater Fly Reel